James Macdonald (director)

 James Macdonald is a British theatre and film director who is best known for his work with contemporary writers such as Caryl Churchill.
-He was associate and deputy director of The Royal Court from 1992–2006.
+He was associate and deputy director of the Royal Court Theatre from 1992 to 2006.
 There he staged the premiere of Sarah Kane's Blasted (1995), her highly controversial debut which sparked a Newsnight debate on BBC Television.
 He also directed the premiere of Kane's Cleansed (1998) and 4.48 Psychosis which opened after her suicide.

 Born in 1958, Macdonald began working as a director at the Royal Court under Max Stafford-Clark, in his twenties after graduating from Oxford University and L'Ecole Internationale de Theatre Jacques Lecoq.
 Since leaving the Royal Court in 2007 Macdonald has worked extensively in New York, in most of the major theatres across London and the West End, and directed a 2008 feature film of A Number by Caryl Churchill for HBO/BBC Films.